MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-delete.md

 ### Metrics

 To delete metrics data, you must delete your bot.
-See [Delete Virtual Agent Designer bot content](#delete-virtual-agent-designer-bot-content) for information on deleting a bot.
+See [Delete Virtual Agent Designer bot content](#delete-virtual-agent-designer-bot-content) for more information.

 ### System telemetry